andychangdev/andychangdev/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey there!</h1>

 <p>
-  Welcome to my profile!
-I'm Andy, Front-end developer from Brisbane, Australia.
+  I'm Andy, Full-stack developer from Brisbane, Australia.
 I'm currently a student at <strong><a href="https://coderacademy.edu.au/">Coder Academy</a></strong>.
 I have a passion for tackling both new and existing projects, always seeking opportunities to enhance my skills.
 From coding in my PJs to experimenting with new frameworks, I'm on a mission to make the web a cooler place.

   As a former Graphic Designer, I'll always have a soft spot for design.
 The space between development and design is where I thrive.

   - 🔭 I’m currently working on becoming a Fullstack Developer
-  - 📚 I’m currently learning **Flask and JavaScript**
+  - 📚 I’m currently learning **JavaScript**
   - 🌱 I enjoy brewing tea and cooking
   - 👉 Check out my [portfolio](https://andychang.dev/)
 </p>